 An individual product review link is a URL that you can manually send to your customers.
 Once they open it they will be taken to a new tab to submit a review for a specific product.
 While they’re a good way to collect reviews from your customers on a one off basis, they don’t scale.

-When to use: These are perfect for when you’re talking with a customer one on one (ex. support chats!).
+When to use: these are perfect for when you’re talking with a customer one on one (ex. support chats!).
 Sending them to your early supporters is also a great way to kickstart your reviews section.

 3. Automated Review Requests

 Automated review requests are post-purchase emails sent to customers and are by far the most effective way to collect customer reviews.
 Over 90% of customer reviews are collected using them.
-By giving your customers an opportunity to provide feedback after each purchase will not only generate more reviews, but it will drive traffic back to your website and increase conversions.
+By giving your customers an opportunity to provide feedback after each purchase will not only generate more reviews, but it will drive traffic back to your Shopify store and increase conversions.

 Things to keep in mind when creating yours...